ch0fas/Tarea3_PCD/README.md

 A Users API, using SQLAlchemy, FastAPI and SQLite

 # Installation
 Make sure you have [UV](https://docs.astral.sh/uv/) installed on your machine.
-Then, in a terminal, move to an empty directory and run `uv build`.
+Then, clone this repo to your system and run `uv run` in your terminal.

 # Running the application.
 To run the application, run `uv run fastapi dev main.py`.
 You can then open the docs in the link provided to test out the API's endpoints.